 How do I get a cane that is the right height?

 Most metal sticks are easily adjustable with a simple click action that lets you select from a range of sizes and quickly click back in place.
+Note though that height adjustable sticks also come in different heights so check highest and lowest heights before buying.
 Wooden canes are static but they can be reduced in height by cutting excess off the bottom and re-connecting the ferrule (the rubber part at the bottom of the cane).

 Quick tip: placing the walking stick/cane upside down and measuring where it needs to go is usually more accurate.

 Canes come in a wide variety of styles, they vary in what they offer in size, shape, colour, design, handles/grips, and features.
 Some are specifically aimed at males, sturdier with larger handles to suit their normally larger hands and additional weight.
 Some are styled for smaller hands and are more delicate.
 Many are unisex.
 However we are all different and we should choose according to our own needs – for example, I am not a delicate, small creature with tiny hands and, quite frankly, I would definitely need something with a sturdy designs so thank goodness they come in styles, colours and designs that I like too.

 Aluminium canes come in a wide range of colours and designs, making them perfect for adding a little style to an outfit.
 They adjust in height to easily allow the best position to for you.
 The aluminium canes come in many styles including folding sticks and ones with orthopaedic handles including handed.
 Choose one that can adjust to a suitable height that suits you.